hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `trace_filter`

 Returns traces matching the specified filter.
+The maximum number of blocks you can supply to `trace_filter` is 1000 by default.
+You can adjust this limit using the [`--rpc-max-trace-filter-range`](../cli/options.md#rpc-max-trace-filter-range) option.

 :::info

-Your node must be an archive node (that is, synchronized without pruning or fast sync) or the requested block must be within the number of [blocks retained](../cli/options.md#pruning-blocks-retained) with [pruning enabled](../cli/options.md#pruning-enabled) (by default, 1024).
+Your node must be an archive node (synchronized without pruning or fast sync), or the requested block must be within the number of [blocks retained](../cli/options.md#pruning-blocks-retained) with [pruning enabled](../cli/options.md#pruning-enabled) (by default, 1024).

 :::